Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/ansible/ansible.md

 ### Prerequisites: ###

-1. We should have ansible installed on the vm we want to execute the ansible playbook on.
+1. Ansible should be installed on the control VM (where the playbooks will be run).

 ```
 sudo dnf install epel-release
 sudo dnf install ansible
 ```

-2. We should also have script created / placed in the following directory:
+2. The playbook is placed in the following directory:

 ```
 cd k8s-experiments/ansible/playbooks/